Not-Yug-Sharma/Notes-Obsidian/README.md

 # OR

-if you want to make a Organized Discord Server just say so on Insta or Messenger
+## If you want to make a Organized Discord Server just say so on Insta or Messenger